 - Tell your nurse and other health care providers about any allergies or side effects you have had to any medicines in the past.

 - Make sure your nurse and doctor know all the medicines, supplements, and herbs you were taking before you came to the hospital.
-Bring a list of all these with you.
+Bring a list of all these with you or bring the medicines to show your health care team.
 It is a good idea to keep this list in your wallet and with you at all times.

 - While you are in the hospital, do not take medicines you brought from home unless your doctor tells you it is OK.
 Make sure to tell your nurse if you take your own medicine.

 - Ask what each medicine is for.
-Also ask what side effects to watch for and tell your nurse about.
+Also, ask what side effects to watch for and what to tell your nurse about.

 - Know the names of the medicines you get and what times you should get them in the hospital.